prestys/Ruby-Challenges/ruby_chapter_1_challenges/README.md

 ## Initial Setup

-### Getting the Code

-To get the exercises onto your machine, you'll need to fork and then clone this repo.

-If you're not sure how to do that, watch [this short video](https://www.youtube.com/watch?v=QWV5-UNNSLI).

 ### Installing Dependencies

 Before starting either the drills or the programming challenge, you need to install some dependencies - programs upon which these exercises depend.